Skip to main content

 These cytokines have been shown to have direct inhibitory effects on the reproductive axis.
 TNF-α and IL-6 can suppress GnRH release from the hypothalamus and also impair the function of Leydig cells in the testes, reducing their capacity to produce testosterone even in the presence of an LH signal.

 This inflammatory milieu creates a state of hormonal resistance, where the target tissues are less responsive to androgenic signaling.
-Therefore, reducing VAT through caloric deficit and exercise is a primary therapeutic objective, as it simultaneously reduces and the systemic inflammatory load.
+Therefore, reducing VAT through caloric deficit and exercise is a primary therapeutic objective, as it simultaneously reduces aromatase activity and the systemic inflammatory load.

 What Is the Role of Insulin Resistance and SHBG in Bioavailability?

-The interplay between and Sex Hormone-Binding Globulin (SHBG) is another critical determinant of free testosterone levels and TRT outcomes.
+The interplay between insulin resistance and Sex Hormone-Binding Globulin (SHBG) is another critical determinant of free testosterone levels and TRT outcomes.
 SHBG is the primary transport protein for testosterone in the bloodstream, and its hepatic production is strongly regulated by metabolic signals.

 Specifically, insulin has a potent suppressive effect on SHBG gene expression in the liver.
-In individuals with and insulin resistance, the pancreas secretes excessive amounts of insulin (hyperinsulinemia) to compensate for the cells’ reduced sensitivity to its signal.
+In individuals with metabolic syndrome and insulin resistance, the pancreas secretes excessive amounts of insulin (hyperinsulinemia) to compensate for the cells’ reduced sensitivity to its signal.
 This chronically high level of insulin leads to a marked decrease in SHBG production.

 This creates a complex and often misunderstood hormonal picture.
-On one hand, lower mean a higher percentage of total testosterone is in the free, unbound state.
+On one hand, lower SHBG levels mean a higher percentage of total testosterone is in the free, unbound state.
 However, the underlying metabolic dysfunction that causes low SHBG is itself a powerful driver of hypogonadism.
 Obesity and insulin resistance are linked to lower total testosterone production.

 Therefore, while the percentage of free testosterone might be higher, the absolute amount of free testosterone can still be low.
 When TRT is initiated in such an individual, the low-SHBG environment means that a larger fraction of the exogenous testosterone will be immediately free.

 This can lead to a more rapid peak in free testosterone levels and potentially a faster conversion to estradiol via aromatase, as there is less of a binding protein buffer.
-Addressing the root cause—insulin resistance—through diet and exercise is paramount.
+Addressing the root cause ∞ insulin resistance ∞ through diet and exercise is paramount.

 As insulin sensitivity improves and hyperinsulinemia resolves, SHBG levels tend to rise to a more normal range.
 This provides a more stable transport system for testosterone, allowing for steadier blood levels and a more controlled and effective response to therapy.